 Method 1: Toggle Bluetooth

-The first things to do in case of Bluetooth failure on your Galaxy S9 will be to toggle the Bluetooth which is also the easiest fix to try.
+The first thing to do in case of Bluetooth failure on your Galaxy S9 will be to toggle the Bluetooth which is also the easiest fix to try.
 To do so, simply turn off the Bluetooth from either the settings or the quick settings of your Galaxy S9.
 After waiting for a few seconds, you can turn on Bluetooth and check whether everything is working fine or not.

 Method 2: Add as a Smart Lock Device

-Android has an option for adding your Bluetooth devices as a smart device after which your device will get unlocked automatically whenever that specific Bluetooth device is connected to your phone.
+Android has an option for adding your Bluetooth devices like a smart device after which your device will get unlocked automatically whenever that specific Bluetooth device is connected to your phone.
 We can add a Bluetooth device as a smart lock device on Galaxy S9 to possibly fix some of its Bluetooth issues.
 You can do so by following the given instructions:

 - Open the ‘Settings’ app on your Galaxy S9.

-- After that head to ‘Lock Screen and Security’ and find ‘Smart Lock’.
+- After that head to ‘Lock Screen and Security and find ‘Smart Lock’.

 - Finally, tap on ‘Trusted Device’, and add your desired Bluetooth Devices.